 Can two adults sleep comfortably on a queen?

-Yes, especially if they like closeness and do not struggle with heat or movement.
+Yes, especially if they like closeness and do not struggle much with heat or movement.

 Will a king bed stop partner disturbance?

-It can reduce space-related disturbance, but not every sleep problem.
+It can reduce space-related disturbance, but it will not fix every sleep problem.

 Does a bigger bed improve sleep quality?

-Sometimes, but current evidence suggests a modest benefit, not a guaranteed one.
+Sometimes, but the current evidence points to a modest benefit, not a guaranteed one.

 Sources